0xDebabrata/indcovid/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# COVID-19 Data: India

+The website provides real-time data of COVID-19 cases in the different states and union territories of India.
+The data can also be filtered according to specific states.
+A tab for donations has been linked to the PM-Cares Fund.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`